-Location scouts will receive assignments from a director or production designer, who comes forward with the idea of what they want.
-Then the location scout takes this idea and puts it on the forefront of their mind — all while aware of what is actually achievable with their budget limitations, distance, and their own resources.
+Location scouts will receive assignments from a director or production designer.
+They will first come forward with the idea of what they want and then inform the location scout.
+Then the location scout takes this idea and puts it at the forefront of their minds while knowing what is achievable with their budget limitations, distance, and resources.

 This means taking care of legalities as well as cultivating a good relationship with the owner.
 Location scouts keep the burden off the shoulders of the property owners — otherwise, why would they want to work on a shoot again?

 Location scouts rely on databases they’ve created independently or with a community of location scouts.
 They use Google, browse through Peerspace, and look into real estate.
 Plus, they are ready to stop while driving if they spot an exciting place.
 Even without assignments, location scouts are actively searching for locations.
 If they see one, they rely on photos, videos, and dutiful note-taking to commemorate a possible new addition to their locations database.

 This requires a lot of physical visits to potential shoot sites before the film begins production.
 Scouts are looking to see what kind of access a location allows for a large crew of people to come and inhabit along with truckloads of gear.
 Location scouts make sure there’s parking and note what nearby streets might need to shut down.
 They may also create a list of hotels and restaurants where the cast and crew can stay and eat.